TomizawaAtLogit/git-learn/readme.md

 >Checkout via the command line
 >If you do not want to use the merge button or an automatic merge cannot be performed, you can perform a manual merge on the command line.
 However, the following steps are not applicable if the base branch is protected.

-Step 1 Clone the repository or update your local repository with the latest changes.
+**Step 1 Clone the repository or update your local repository with the latest changes.**
 ```
 git pull origin main
 ```
-Step 2 Switch to the head branch of the pull request.
+**Step 2 Switch to the head branch of the pull request.**
 ```
 git checkout feature-branch
 ```
-Step 3 Merge the base branch into the head branch.
+**Step 3 Merge the base branch into the head branch.**
 ```
 git merge main
 ```
-Step 4 Fix the conflicts and commit the result.
+**Step 4 Fix the conflicts and commit the result.**

 See Resolving a merge conflict using the command line for step-by-step instructions on resolving merge conflicts.

-Step 5 Push the changes.
+**Step 5 Push the changes.**
 ```
 git push -u origin feature-branch
 ```

 force option
 ```
 git checkout -f main
 ```
-2. after merged, delete branch by github ui
+2. after merged, delete branch by github ui if job has done.
 ```
 git checkout main
 ```